 Labeling (ourselves or others)

 We take one narrow characteristic about ourselves or someone else and globally apply it to the whole person.
 Rather than objectively considering the behavior, we engage in “labeling” (and often ignore information that doesn’t fit under the umbrella of the label).
-“Because I didn’t do well on a test, that makes me a failure,” or “Because she is frequently late to work, she is irresponsible.”
+For example, “Because I didn’t do well on a test, that makes me a failure,” or “Because she is frequently late to work, she is irresponsible.”

 You focus on finding fault instead of solving the problem.
 There are two ways this is done:

 - Self-blame: You blame yourself for something you weren’t entirely responsible for.